oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 LinkedIn Learning | Disabled | LinkedIn Learning content is subject to third-party content provider’s terms that have not been reviewed as part of the Office 365 IRAP assessment.
 Microsoft Learn | Disabled | Microsoft Learn content is subject to terms other than the Microsoft Product Terms and have not been reviewed as part of the Office 365 IRAP assessment.
 Microsoft 365 Training | Disabled | Microsoft 365 Training content is subject to terms other than the Microsoft Product Terms and have not been reviewed as part of the Office 365 IRAP assessment.
 SharePoint | Disabled | The blueprint does not provide training content.
-Agencies with existing content may enable a SharePoint site to host Viva Learning content, subject to internal assessment.
+Organisations with existing content may enable a SharePoint site to host Viva Learning content, subject to internal assessment.